availabs/avail-datamanager-controller/spike/task-queue/003/README.md

 3. To run the code, from the repository's root:

-NOTE: Repeat this step repeatedly while killing the process using CTRL-C. You will see that the processing continues despite the parent process terminating.
+NOTE: Repeat the following command while killing the process using CTRL-C. You will see that the processing continues despite the parent process terminating.
 Additionally, restarting a parent process will safely restart any Tasks that ended due to errors or self-termination.